elishamutang/project-library/README.md

 To Action:

 1. Complete remove functionality for each book card.
+(Done)
 2. When book card is removed, it should also be removed in HTML and myLibrary array.
+(Done)

 Bug found: